ObjectModules/deploy/maps.md

 * _Please note that the figure above is only valid for [[The Current Section|https://github.com/hyip/info/wiki]] where this page is reside.
 You can find the Mapping of each section at the Bottom of Right Sidebar._

 ##By Tabulation
-Here are the tabulation showing the list of all the process that are involved on the _[[diagram|maps#by-mapping-diagram]]_.
+Here are the tabulation showing the list of all the process that are involved on _[[the above diagram|maps#by-mapping-diagram]]_.
 You may check location on each of the process by clicking on each item.

 _Please note that [[This Project|https://github.com/hyip]] is still <u>Under Construction</u>.
 The shown links below are just to represent on how we manage our repositories in correlation to the [[Mapping Concept|Mapping]]._
 <table>